 The goal is to make the victim question his or her own judgment and possibly their own sanity.
 When others are deceived by a manipulator this way the victim feels powerless.

 33. Vilifying the Victim

-The goal is to build resentment for the victim and put them on trial before he or she is even aware something is wrong, or make them feel guilty enough to question their position.
+The goal is to build resentment for the victim and put them on trial before they know something is wrong or make them feel guilty enough to question their position.

 34. Playing the Victim Role

 The manipulator portrays him or herself as a victim of circumstance, that their behavior is only because of someone else’s, or was the only way to handle the situation they accidentally found themselves in at the time.

 The manipulator was “taken for a ride” by the person or people that are being manipulated.

 The goal of this manipulation tactic is to gain pity and sympathy or evoke compassion and, thereby, escape any blame for wrongdoing or even get support and cooperation from unsuspecting outsiders.